glocker/AetherFlow/compat/README.md

 ## LibreCube/CSP TODO

-Before deciding whether to use LibreCube/python-spacecan or CSP in the core runtime, verify:

 - [ ] Does the package install cleanly on current Ubuntu/Python?
 - [ ] What is the actual import name and public API?